mattneary/Tarpits-Abstraction/render/posts/SFuncs.md

 ----------------------
 In writing clear and concise expressions, it is often useful to have at your disposal higher-order functions (*HOF*), that is, functions that (a) return functions, (b) accept functions as arguments, or (c) do both *a* and *b*.

 Hopefully you caught something odd in what I just said, the fact that everything, hence any possible argument or resultant value, is a function!
 However since we have defined some primitive data-types, I am referring to non-data-symbolizing functions.
-This may seem a fine line, but you will often seen this terminology tossed around, so you may as well utilize it even in when in the purest of functional languages.
+This may seem a fine line, but you will often see this terminology tossed around, so you may as well utilize it even in when in the purest of functional languages.

 We begin with a couple of type (c) HOFs.
 The first of the following serves to flip the argument ordering of a given function, and the second composes two functions.
 <div>